 There are a lot of choices when it comes to container base images, so why should you select Red Hat Universal Base Image (UBI)?
-Well, first off, all of the code in Red Hat Universal Base Image is derived from Red Hat Enterprise Linux (RHEL).
-To explain why you should choose UBI, we have to talk about the mission of RHEL:
+First of all, the code in Red Hat Universal Base Image is derived from Red Hat Enterprise Linux (RHEL), and the mission of RHEL is to be your source for safe and reliable Linux innovation that makes your workloads successful.
+Because all containers are Linux, and UBI is derived from RHEL, the same values apply to UBI, including:

 - Innovate: Organizations are constantly looking to innovate quickly without friction and provide consistency from the data center to the edge by streamlining operations and centralizing development and management.